BlackBeard085/x1console/README.md

 1. **Autopilot**: Checks validator status every 30 minutes and attempts to restore active status to delinquemt validators.
 Also displays a 48hr restart counter showing the number of times the autopilot restarted the validator.
 2. **Auto-Pinger**: maintains pinger functions to contribute to X1 network health
 3. **Auto-Staker**: Automates the staking of excess funds in the vote account as wel as merging active stakes and activating inactive stakes.
-4. **Auto-Updater**: Updates the Tachyon Validator within 48hrs of when X1-labs bootstrap node (X1 Labs Node 3) has updated to the latest version.
+4. **Auto-Updater**: Updates the Tachyon Validator within 48hrs of X1-labs bootstrap node (X1 Labs Node 3) updating to the latest version.
+A random time is scheduled and shown on main dashboard.
+This can be removed using the **Remove Scheduled Update** through Autopilot menu if you choose to manually update or want to generate a new schedule on the next check.

 You can view logs for each automated task.
 The Auto-staker can be turned OFF independently as stake wallets may be stored on local machines.

-When the Auto-Updater schedules an update with 48hrs of noting bottstrap node update this will show on the main dash and can be removed using the **Remove Scheduled Update** through Autopilot menu.

 ### -Setting up Autopilot Video Tutorial/Demo